On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Probability bounds

-(Note that $\gamma_3$ depends on $\epsilon$). \end{lemma} \begin{proof}The blocks in $X$ are iid.
+(Note that $\gamma_3$ depends on $\epsilon$.) \end{lemma} \begin{proof}The blocks in $X$ are iid.
 The probability that a block has length five is equal to $1/32$.
-Large deviation applies to the probability that the proportion of blocks of zeros which has length five is below expectation by $\epsilon/16$.
-Hence that probability is exponentially small in $n$. \end{proof}\\[3mm] Similarly, \begin{lemma} There exists $\gamma_4>0$, independent of $n$, such that
+Again, an exponential inequality applied to the probability that the proportion of blocks of zeros which has length five is below the expectation by $\epsilon/16$.
+Hence that probability is exponentially small in $n$. \end{proof}